The Book of Souls: Live Chapter

 The Book of Souls: Live Chapter is a live album and video by Iron Maiden, recorded throughout their 2016–2017 The Book of Souls World Tour.
 Released on 17 November 2017, the album was produced by Tony Newton, with Steve Harris serving as co-producer.
 This makes it the band's first live album since 2002's Beast over Hammersmith not to be produced by Kevin Shirley.

 On 11 November, the video was livestreamed on YouTube.
-It is also available for digital purchase alongside its audio counterpart, with no physical edition announced.
+It is also available for digital purchase alongside its audio counterpart, although it was not released on physical media.